What Is a Tongue Burn?

 The two types of burning tongue syndrome are primary and secondary.
 In primary burning mouth syndrome, there is no known cause.
 Secondary burning mouth syndrome is likely caused by another medical condition.

 Secondary burning mouth syndrome may be caused by:

-- dry mouth (often a side effect of medications or a symptom of another medical condition)
+- dry mouth, which is often a side effect of medications or a symptom of another medical condition

-- oral lichen planus (an often chronic inside-the-mouth inflammation that is caused by the immune system launching an attack on the mouth’s mucous membrane cells)
+- oral lichen planus, which is an often chronic inflammation inside the mouth that’s caused by the immune system launching an attack on the mouth’s mucous membrane cells

-- geographic tongue (a condition in which the tongue’s surface is missing some of its typical small bumps, called papillae, and instead has areas of red, sometimes-raised patches that tend to disappear and then reappear in different areas of the tongue)
+- geographic tongue, which is a condition in which the tongue’s surface is missing some of its typical small bumps called papillae and instead has areas of red and sometimes raised patches that tend to disappear and then reappear in different areas of the tongue

 - vitamin deficiencies

 - damage to the nerves

 - allergic reaction to certain foods